-Trade Credit Insurance (or Debtor Insurance) is a tax-deductible way to cover your company against the impact of a bad debt.
+Trade Credit Insurance (or Debtor Insurance) is a tax-deductible way to cover your company against the impact of bad debt.
 It ensures you GET PAID – even if a customer goes broke or refuses to pay!

 What does it cover?